mxsjoberg/raknalang/README.md

 # raknalang (räknalang)

-This is a simple domain-specific programming language to do basic arithmetic calculations in natural language.
+This is a simple domain-specific programming language to do basic arithmetic in natural language.

 ## Getting started